open-contracting/pelican-frontend/docs/contributing/add-check.rst

 #.
 Add an element to the appropriate array in ``frontend/src/components/DatasetLevelSection.vue``
 #.
 Add new keys to ``datasetLevel`` in ``frontend/src/messages/en.js``

-The UI otherwise automatically supports new compiled release-level checks (unless a new visualization is desired).
+The UI otherwise automatically supports new compiled release-level checks.

 Time-based
 ----------